braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/initial_sdk_setup.md

 # Initial SDK setup

-> This reference article covers how to install the Braze SDK for Xamarin.
+> Learn how to install the Braze SDK for Xamarin.
 Installing the Braze SDK will provide you with basic analytics functionality as well as working in-app messages with which you can engage your users.

 {% alert important %}
 Starting in `version 3.0.0`, this SDK requires using .NET 6+ and removes support for projects using the Xamarin framework.